Euler class groups and motivic stable cohomotopy: Motivic stable cohomotopy

+By the discussion preceding Lemma~\ref{lem:explicitgenerator}, there are canonical and functorial isomorphisms $H^n(U,\K^{MW}_n) \cong \widetilde{CH}^n(U)$ for any smooth $k$-scheme $U$.
+Then, combining the isomorphism of Theorem \ref{thm:naivevsrefined} and Proposition~\ref{prop:functorialityinthetarget} the Hurewicz morphism may be viewed as a morphism:

+sending a morphism $f: U \to Q_{2n}$ to the class $f^*\alpha_n \in \widetilde{CH}^n(U)$.
+Putting everything together with Proposition~\ref{prop:groupstructureI} and using the notation of Definition~\ref{defn:motiviccohomotopy}, we may summarize the discussion so far in the following omnibus result.

 \begin{thm} Fix an integer $n \geq 2$.
-If $k$ is an infinite field perfect having characteristic unequal to $2$ and $U$ is a smooth affine $k$-scheme of $\aone$-cohomological dimension $d\leq 2n-2$, then the binary operation $\tau$ of \textup{Definition \ref{defn:secondcomposition}} equips $\pi^{2n,n}(X)$ with a functorial structure of abelian group.
+If $k$ is a field having characteristic not equal to $2$ and $U$ is a smooth $k$-scheme of $\aone$-cohomological dimension $d\leq 2n-2$, then the binary operation $\tau$ of \textup{Definition \ref{defn:secondcomposition}} equips $\pi^{2n,n}(X)$ with a functorial structure of abelian group.
 The Hurewicz homomorphism